Alaska Yacht Cruises

 Can you do trips longer than five days or shorter than three?

-We are happy to customize trips of one to seven days.
+We are happy to customize trips of a specified amount of days.
 Please contact us to discuss your plans.

 Can I book the entire boat?

 Absolutely!
 A full boat charter is wonderful for family vacations, corporate retreats or groups of friends that want to travel together.
-For a flat rate, you can charter the entire boat for up to six guests.
+For a flat rate, you can charter the entire boat for up to 6 guests (maximum 8).
 Contact us to discuss your plans.

 Where does the cruise start and end?
 How do I get there?

 All of our cruises depart and return to Whittier, which is approximately an hour from Anchorage, where the state’s largest international airport is located.
-Transportation options to and from Whittier include a rental car, private transportation, limousine, or a ride on the Alaska Railroad.
+Transportation options to and from Whittier included our own personnel shuttle van (rates apply), a rental car, private transportation, limousine, or a ride on the Alaska Railroad.
 We are happy to assist with pre- and post-cruise transportation, so just let us know when you make your booking.
 Our partners at the beautiful Lakefront Anchorage Alaskan lodge also offer exclusive rates for our guests wishing to stay in Anchorage before or after their trip.
 Click here for details.

 How much does an Alaska yacht cruise cost?

 Our all-inclusive cruise rates vary depending on the length of your trip, stateroom choice and number of people.
 Costs are calculated per person, and all rates are based on double occupancy.
 We are also happy to accommodate single travelers.
-In addition, we offer full boat charters for up to six guests.
+In addition, we offer full boat charters for up to 8 guests (maximum 10).
 Find on the details on our rates page.

 When considering your Alaska cruise vacation options, be sure to compare our competitive rates, luxury accommodations, gourmet cuisine, small group size and personalized itineraries.
 We believe you will find Northern Explorer Adventures offers the highest standard of comfort and service at a comparable price.